English practice test with answers (A2)

 In the certificated test, you always need to complete the whole section (grammar, reading, listening) before you proceed to the next section.
 The optional Speaking&Writing exam can be started after the successful completion of the Core test.

-2. When you reach the Listening comprehension section (page 12 in the pdf test), listen to the audio samples below and mark the best answers:
+When you reach the Listening comprehension section (page 12 in the pdf test), listen to the audio samples below and mark the best answers.

 On the last page (p15), you will find the correct answers to the test questions and the formula for the calculation of the percentage score.
 A score of 65% and more means that you would pass the A2 level and get the TrackTest A2 certificate.

-The A2 proficiency level (Elementary English) is the second from six reference levels defined by CEFR (Common European Framework of Reference for Languages).
-Compared to the alternative English language assessment frameworks, it is similar to Cambridge KEY (KET) certificate, CLB/CELPIP 4 or Cambridge English: Flyers (YLE Flyers).
+The A2 proficiency level (Elementary English) is the second of six reference levels defined by CEFR (Common European Framework of Reference for Languages).
+Compared to the alternative English language assessment frameworks, it is similar to Cambridge KEY (KET) certificate, CLB/CELPIP 4, or Cambridge English: Flyers (YLE Flyers).

 The CEFR Common Reference levels are fully defined in a structured set of illustrative ‘can-do’ descriptors for many different categories.
-The main descriptors for A2 level include also these ‘can-do’ statements:
+The main descriptors for the A2 level also include these can-do statements:

 Can understand sentences and frequently used expressions related to areas of most immediate relevance (e.g. very basic personal and family information, shopping, local geography, employment).